The classical limit of quantum mechanics through coarse-grained measurements: Introduction

 \item Quantum Hamiltonians are obtained from classical Hamiltonians by Dirac's quantisation rule. {\it Is the effective classical Hamiltonian, which is obtained in the classical limit, the same as the one from which the quantum Hamiltonian was generated by the quantisation procedure?} In other words, is the circle of quantisation-classical limit-quantisation from Figure~\ref{fig:1} consistent? \item One distinguishes between two types of classical systems: (a) macroscopic systems, such as chairs, and cats, which appear to inherently exhibit classical behavior under standard physical conditions; and (b) microscopic systems, such as atoms and electrons, which display classical behavior only under specific conditions.
 A typical example of the latter are particles leaving traces in the form of classical trajectories in a cloud chamber. \textit{Can the classical limit achieved through coarse-grained measurements account for both types of classicality?}

 \end{enumerate}

-Providing comprehensive answers to questions 1–3, would be highly significant for both foundational insights and practical applications in physics.
-From an applied perspective, understanding dynamics that do not yield a classical limit, even with limited measurement accuracy, is critical to designing experiments that probe macroscopic quantum phenomena \cite{leggett1985,Arndt1999,Friedman2000,OConnell2010,Gerlich2011,Delic2020}.
-Additionally, non-classical dynamics serve as a valuable resource in quantum information science, as they can optimize memory usage in quantum communication protocols \cite{brukner2004,kleinmann_cost_2011}.
+Providing comprehensive answers to questions 1–3 would be highly significant for both foundational insights and practical applications in physics.
 From a foundational perspective, this research can provide deeper insight into how classical Newtonian mechanics emerges from quantum mechanics or, alternatively, help identify the essential components of one theory required to formulate the other, thereby ensuring the consistency of the cycle depicted in Figure~\ref{fig:1}.
 In that respect, it is relevant to mention that while Bohr~\cite{Bohr1949} and the Copenhagen school argued for the necessity of classical physics in explaining quantum mechanics -- asserting that classical concepts provide the necessary language for interpreting measurements -- Bell~\cite{Bell1987} and others contended that quantum theory should be self-sufficient, with any classical behavior emerging solely from an underlying quantum framework.
+Deriving the full cycle of Fig.~\ref{fig:1} would show that both views are, in fact, compatible: the ``Bohr-like'' and ``Bell-like'' standpoints correspond to different choices of where one prefers to cut and declare the ``beginning'' and the ``end'' of a single closed classical--quantum--classical explanatory loop.

+From an applied perspective, understanding dynamics that do not yield a classical limit, even with limited measurement accuracy, is critical to designing experiments that probe macroscopic quantum phenomena \cite{leggett1985,Arndt1999,Friedman2000,OConnell2010,Gerlich2011,Delic2020}.
+Specifically, understanding the quantum to classical transition can have important practical applications in quantum technology, in particular for the development of hybrid quantum--classical systems where a macroscopic object interacts with a microscopic one~\cite{PeresTerno2001HybridDynamics,Oppenheim2002InconsistencyHybrid,OppenheimSparaciariSodaWellerDavies2022TwoClasses}.
+Additionally, non-classical dynamics serve as a valuable resource in quantum information science: it is known that quantum dynamics are hard to simulate with classical systems, and that they can save resources in memory size in temporal analogues of communication-complexity protocols~\cite{brukner2004,kleinmann_cost_2011}.